gighive/gighive/docs/README.md

 ## Requirements
 - **Ansible Control Machine**: Tested on Ubuntu 24.10 or 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS**, installed on bare metal.
 Virtualbox implementation assumes Control Machine would also be home to your Virtualbox VMs.
 - **Target Server**: Your choice of Virtualbox or Azure deployment targets for the vm and containerized environment.
+- Ansible, Python and git installs.
+- If you select Virtualbox as your deployment target, Virtualbox install.
+- If you select Azure as your deployment target, az and azure-cli installs.
+- An id_rsa.pub file for passwordless authentication into the Gighive server.
+- Default vm size is 64GB, ~10GB of which will be used by the OS (configurable in ansible/group_vars).
+- So you will have ~54GB of space for media files.

 ## Architecture (logical)